Label84/laravel-logviewer/README.md

 ## Security

-By default the package only applies the [web] and [auth] middleware to the LogViewer routes.
-When used in production make sure you apply extra middleware or other security measure to prevent unwanted usage.
+By default this package only applies the 'web' and 'auth' middleware to the routes.
+When used in production make sure you apply additional middleware or other security measures to restrict access.

 ## License